actions/runner/docs/start/envosx.md

 ## Apple Silicon M1

 The runner is currently not supported on devices with an Apple M1 chip.
-We are waiting for .NET to supports it.
+We are waiting for official .NET support.
+You can read more here about the [current state of support here](https://github.com/orgs/dotnet/projects/18#card-56812463).
 Current .NET project board about M1 support: https://github.com/orgs/dotnet/projects/18#card-56812463